ChrisKoivu/Now-Loading-VMS/README.md

 MAMP & Wampserver will take care of these requirements

-type this command to create the laravel app, replace 'projectname' with the name of the application, or if cloning this repo, follow the Git steps
+type this command to create the laravel app, replace 'projectname' with the name of the application

     composer create-project --prefer-dist laravel/laravel projectname

-# Git
+# Git Note
-    Please clone this repository and create your own branch for development.
-    Then these branches can be merged into the master for the final project.
+    Please create your own branch for development.
+Then the development branches can be merged into the master for the final project.

 # Entering your Database credentials